Corinna Horvath Decision

 UN to hear of women’s brutal bashing, The Age, August 31, 2008.

-Corinna Horvath was brutally assaulted by a group of police officers during a raid on her home in March 1996.
+Corinna Horvath alleges that she was brutally assaulted by a group of police officers during a raid on her home in March 1996.
 Ms Horvath was 21 years of age at the time.
-As a result of the unlawful police raid on her property, Ms Horvath had her nose fractured and was subsequently required to be hospitalised for five days.
+As a result of the police raid on her property, Ms Horvath had her nose fractured and was subsequently required to be hospitalised for five days.

 She was later maliciously prosecuted.
 Despite taking her case all the way to the High Court of Australia, Ms Horvath has still not received the compensation awarded to her by the County Court when it first heard the case in 2001.